How to Rename Columns in the Google Sheets App

 - Open the Sheets app on your Android/iPhone device.

 - Tap and hold the row that you want to freeze.

-- Select the ‘more icon’ (three horizontal dots) when the new box appears.
+- If the Freeze option doesn’t show, Select the ‘more icon’ (three horizontal dots) when the new box appears.

 - Press ‘Freeze.’